for-giobbe/BASE/README.md

-**BASE** - pronunced  /'baze/ - is a workflow built to ease analyses on selection regimes in a genomic context.
+**BASE** - pronunced  /'baze/ - is a workflow built to ease analyses on selection regimes in the comparative genomic context.
 Most notably, it allows to integrate ortholog groups (OGs) of non-ubiquitous genes - *i.e.* OGs which do not contain the full set of species considered; the vast majority of genomic analyses on selection restricts analyses on ubiquitous genes OGs - *i.e.* OGs which contain all the species considered.